Outstanding Doctoral Thesis Award in Astrophysics

 The award was established in 2013 by the Division of Astrophysics (DAP).
-For the first three years the award will be sponsored by the DAP beginning with the 2015 award.
-Nominations and the selection of finalists will be made in the year of the ; the selection and announcement of the winner will be made at the 2015 April Meeting.
+For the first three years, the award will be sponsored by the DAP.
+This began with the 2015 award, which was announced at the 2015 April Meeting.

 Rules & Eligibility